xHybred/DLSSEnhancer/README.md

 **How To Setup Custom Scale Factors**

-When editing the DLSSEnhancer.ini file, change the default scale factors to match one of these custom ones.
+When editing the DLSSTweaks.ini file, change the default scale factors to match one of these custom ones.

 **Example:** Opening DLSSEnhancer.ini > going down to "Quality" > replacing "0.66666667" with "0.849231" *(a
 Ultra Quality+)* > save changes